kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 }
 ```

 It passes.
-That's not at all the best test coverage, but it's enough confidence
+That's not at all the best test coverage.
+Actually we barely even
+test out the parts that we were the least sure about (since we never have to
-that we can move along with our code.
+update a line when checking old bumps), but we can move along with our code and
+check this areas first if we end up with something that doesn't work.

 Now we've got to check a whole quadrant at once.
 This is where we're forced to
 write something new that might look kind of weird, because we're going to write